5 Favorite Hikes in Boise, Idaho (And Why I Keep Bringing Couples to Them)

 Traffic: High

 Located 3 miles from Bogus Basin, Stack Rock has it all.
-It is the most woodsy of all of my favorites and you are often surrounded by trees over 20 feet tall.
+It is the most woodsy of all of my favorites, and you are often surrounded by trees over 20 feet tall.
 You start the hike descending down the mountain and quickly find out you must cross the road (and that there is a second parking lot that cuts almost 2 miles off the hike!).
 Once you’re across the road, you have an incredible view of the Treasure Valley with spurts of open plains filled with wild grasses and flowers in the spring.
-As the hike continues, you return to the forest and climb until you reach the pinnacle that is Stack Rock and you should expect to budget time to explore the monolithic boulder.
+As the hike continues, you return to the forest and climb until you reach the pinnacle that is Stack Rock, and you should expect to budget time to explore the monolithic boulder.

 I love this hike the most in the summer when the lower valley gets too hot to bear.
-Stack Rock not only offers a higher elevation, the majority of the trail is shaded, giving you a much needed break from the sun.
+Stack Rock not only offers a higher elevation, the majority of the trail is also shaded, giving you a much-needed break from the sun.
 And if 10 miles is too long, I love that at any point, you can turn around and still say you got to see breathtaking views.

 Eagle Rock Loop (formerly Castle Rock Loop)